F1 2018 (video game): Development

 Following widespread criticism of a qualifying format used in the opening rounds of the 2016 championship, the Fédération Internationale de l'Automobile (FIA) and commercial rights holder Liberty Media announced plans to trial regulation changes through the Formula One eSports Series, which debuted in 2017 with the release of the F1 2017 video game.

 Reception

 F1 2018 was the bestselling game in the United Kingdom during its first week on sale.
 In Japan, the PlayStation 4 version sold 5,517 copies during its first week of release.
-It was also the bestselling physical retail game across Europe, the Middle East and Africa throughout the week beginning August 26, 2018, and the second-best selling digital game throughout the same week.
+It was also the bestselling physical retail game across Europe, the Middle East and Africa throughout the week beginning on August 26, 2018, and the second-best selling digital game throughout the same week.
+The game has received positive reviews from critics alike.